 Statistics has nine units and is extended over a half a year.

 Science for the high school years includes Earth Science, Biology, Chemistry and Physics.
 The subjects may be studied in any sequence, although Earth Science should be completed first.
-Each subject has about 10 units to be completed over the period of one school year.
+Each subject in our online high school program has about 10 units to be completed over the period of one school year.
 About 3-4 weeks should be used for the lessons in each unit.